mailgun/godebug/README.md

 First, get your directory in a clean state. **The command below will overwrite your files, so make sure you have committed or stashed everything.**

-Insert the following text anywhere in your code where you want a breakpoint: `godebug.SetTrace()` Then run:
+In any file where you want a breakpoint, import `github.com/mailgun/godebug/lib` and insert this breakpoint anywhere in the code: `godebug.SetTrace()`.
+Then run:

     $ godebug -w .